Perceval: A Software Platform for Discrete Variable Photonic Quantum Computing: Photonic Quantum Computing

 where $\ket{H,0}$ denotes the single-photon state in which the photon travels in the first spatial mode with a horizontal polarisation.

 Similarly then, any unitary evolution on spatial and polarisation modes can be decomposed into an array of polarising beam splitters, beam splitters and phase shifters.

 Finally measurement, or readout, is made by single photon detectors (these may be partially or fully number resolving).
 Both photon generation and measurement are non-linear operations.
 In particular, measurements can be used to induce probabilistic or post-selected non-linearities in linear optical circuits.
-We could further add feedforward, whereby measurement events condition parameters further along in a circuit.
+This could be used to further implement feedforward, whereby measurement events condition parameters further along in a circuit.

 The basic post-selection-, feedforward- and polarisation-free (without polarisation mo\-des or operations) fragment of the DV model described above is precisely the model considered by Aaronson and Arkhipov in \cite{aaronson_computational_2011}.
 For classical computers, simulating this simple model, straightforward though its description may be, is known to be $\#P$-hard, and up to complexity-theoretic assumptions the same is true for approximate classical simulation.
 The reason for this essentially comes down to the fact that calculating the detection statistics requires evaluating the permanents of unitary matrices, a problem which itself is known to be $\#$P-hard \cite{valiant1979complexity}.
 We describe this in a little more detail when we look at Boson Sampling in Section \ref{sec:bs}.